 Late August of 1972 my entire family was brutally tortured, then slaughtered by a teal and beige casual sport dress.
 It was a thigh-length, sleeveless with round neckline and princess seams on the front and reverse.
 Authorities said the dress buttoned all the way down the back.
 To make matters worse, it was a size 8.
 By all accounts, a very high-end, quality garment.
 Before 1980 crimes by dresses were rarely reported in this country.
 Most victims of dress crimes were too embarrassed or intimidated to come forward.
 I had no choice.
 My entire family laid scattered throughout our modest ranch home in pools of their own blood, victims of outer-wear violence.
 I alone was spared that brutal day.
 I had spent the summer at a special camp for children who couldn’t tan.
 Little did I know, before that summer was over I would be orphaned, severely depressed, and gain an intense distrust of women’s clothing.
 The investigation of the crime took almost three years but eventually the perpetrator was discovered on a rack at a consignment store in Atlanta.
 The dress was tried, convicted and given the death sentence.
 In April of 1986, after serving almost ten years on death row, the dress was cut up into hand towels and various scraps.
 Even though I know justice was done in this case, you now know the reason that, to this day, I can not wear a dress.

-appearances atheism awareness bacteria being Bible body cats conditioned mind consciousness craft beer deconstructing christianity deconstruction dogs doing ego essence experience flash meditation Garden of Eden Genesis gods happiness illusion individual Jesus life love meditation mental noise mind opinions peace presence reality religion short meditation silence spider spirit spiritual journey spiritual reality stillness truth waking up
+appearances atheism awakening awareness being Bible body consciousness deconstructing christianity deconstruction dogs doing duality ego essence experience flash meditation Garden of Eden Genesis gods happiness illusion individual Jesus life love meditation mental noise mind nonduality opinions peace presence reality religion short meditation silence spirit spirituality spiritual journey spiritual reality stillness the now truth waking up